febus982/bootstrap-python-fastapi/app/README.md

 The wiring between the boundary interfaces and concrete classes is taken care by the IoC container.
-Code needing the service need only declare the interface class from `domains.books` as a parameter in a function and  DI container will take care of passing the concrete class.
+Code needing the service need only declare the interface class from `domains.books` as a parameter in a function and the IoC container will take care of passing the concrete class.